CuarzoSoftware/SRM/doxygen/md/Envs.md

 Where N can be 2 = Double or 3 = Triple buffering.

 > Using triple buffering can offer a smoother experience by allowing a new frame to be rendered while a page flip is pending, however, it does require more resources.

+## Direct Scanout

+Scanning out custom buffers is allowed by default (see `srmConnectorSetCustomScanoutBuffer()`).
+This allows, for example, compositors to directly present fullscreen application windows without needing to render them using OpenGL.

+To disable it, set:

+**SRM_DISABLE_CUSTOM_SCANOUT**=1